Holiday Baked Ziti

-- Now add the balance of the ricotta cheese, Romano cheese, shredded mozzarella cheese, and sauce to a large bowl and stir this all together.
+- Now add the rest of the ricotta cheese, Romano cheese, shredded mozzarella cheese, and sauce to a large bowl, mix this all together.

-- Cook your ziti half way of the recommended time.
+- Cook your ziti for half of the recommended time.

-- Strain and add it to the bowl of cheese and sauce and fold it all together.
+- Strain and add it to the bowl of cheese mixture.
+Fold it all together.

-- Put the pasta into the baking dish.
-Top with remaining sauce, Romano, mozzarella and ricotta
+- Put the pasta into a 9″x13″ baking dish.
+Top with remaining Romano, mozzarella and ricotta.

 - Bake in a preheated 350°F oven for 30-45 minutes.